MicrosoftDocs/azure-compute-docs/articles/virtual-machines/hibernate-resume.md

 VM sizes with up to 112-GB RAM from the following GPU VM series support hibernation.
 - [NVv4-series](../virtual-machines/nvv4-series.md) (in preview)
 - [NVadsA10v5-series](../virtual-machines/nva10v5-series.md) (in preview).
-If you are using any UVM-enabled compute applications then we recommned you to idle the application before initiating hibernate action.
+If you are using any UVM-enabled compute applications then we recommend you to idle the application before initiating hibernate action.
--

 > [!IMPORTANT]
 > Azure Virtual Machines - Hibernation for GPU VMs is currently in PREVIEW.